Adult Correctional Services (ACS)

-This survey describes the services provided by governmental agencies responsible for adult correctional services in each of the provincial, territorial and federal sectors.
+The Adult Correctional Services survey describes the services provided by governmental agencies responsible for adult correctional services in each of the provincial, territorial and federal sectors.
 More specifically, the data examine caseload characteristics as well as resources and expenditures relating to adult custodial and community supervision services.
-Six primary responsibilities fall under the umbrella of adult correctional services in Canada: 1) custodial remands; (2) custodial sentences; (3) conditional sentences; (4) probation; (5) conditional release; and (6) parole.
+Six primary responsibilities fall under the umbrella of adult correctional services in Canada: 1) custodial remands; 2) custodial sentences; 3) conditional sentences; 4) probation; 5) conditional release; and 6) parole.

 The data for the Adult Correctional Services (ACS) survey process come from respondent's local operational systems.
 Data are either submitted via information request questionnaires which are completed manually, or are extracted electronically via computer interfaces.

 The ACS questionnaire was developed with the assistance of representatives from the federal, provincial and territorial agencies responsible for the delivery of adult correctional services in Canada.
 The questions are based on a set of information requirements that were also developed through consultation with these representatives.